moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- Nov 16, 2019, the code and data of the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** (AAAI 2020) are available at [here](https://github.com/dayihengliu/Fine-Grained-Style-Transfer).

-- Nov 11, 2019, the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** was accepted to the **AAAI-20**.
+- Nov 11, 2019, the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** was accepted to the **AAAI 2020**.

 - Nov 04, 2019, I got the "**Academic Star**" Award of Sichuan University

-- Oct 25, 2019, the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** was accepted to the **AAAI-20 Demonstrations Program**.
+- Oct 25, 2019, the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** was accepted to the **AAAI 2020 Demonstrations Program**.

 - Oct 10, 2019, I got the **National Scholarship** for Ph.D.
 Students.